 Mr. Justin Main is a marine mammal stranding team member for the Institute.
 He began volunteering with the Institute for Marine Mammal Studies in 2007 and holds an A.A. degree in Computer Networking.
 Mr. Main is currently attending USM and majoring in Marine Science.
 He also participates in outreach programs, stranding surveys, and education programs at IMMS.

 Mr. Mike Mashburn is a Senior Marine Educator at IMMS's Center for Marine Education and Research.
 He received his B.A. and M.B.A. degrees from St. Edward's University.
 Before joining IMMS he was employed for 25 years in areas of Information Technology including, requirements analysis, system planning and implementation, technical documentation, user training and support.
 A former Peace Corps volunteer he served at Nepal's Tribhuvan University as an Adjunct Lecturer in Commerce and conducted studies in rural economic development.
 In his spare time he volunteers as a Habitat Steward for the Mississippi Wildlife Federation and the Land Trust for the Mississippi Coastal Plain.
 Mr. Mashburn also serves as IMMS’s webmaster and assists the veterinary staff in the necropsy lab.
-He is a member of the Mississippi Science Teacher's Association and the Southern Association of Marine Educators.
+He is a member of the Mississippi Science Teacher's Association, the National Marine Educators Association, and the Southern Association of Marine Educators.

 Mr. Dennis McGrury is a Marine Education Specialist with the IMMS Center for Marine Education and Research.
 Mr. McGrury began his career working with animals at La Marina Rescue Center in Costa Rica.
 In Costa Rica, Dennis learned how to care for and handle animal species of all types.
 Dennis also assisted in surgeries and necropsies while volunteering.
 Dennis holds a B.S. degree in Zoology from Auburn University.
 While studying at Auburn, Dennis assisted in cottonmouth snake tracking studies and gained experience and knowledge of reptiles in the wild.
 Dennis is a certified stress and rescue SCUBA diver with SCUBA Schools International.
 Dennis is an Eagle Scout with BSA and a local Cub Scout Den Leader.
 At IMMS, Dennis is involved in developing and implementing new and exciting programs.